swindon-rs/swindon/docs/config/main.rst

    they will be forwarded to backends regardless of whether previous ones are read from client.
 Which effectively means that active requests can be up to ``max-connections × pipeline-depth``.

+.. opt:: listen-error-timeout

+   (default ``100ms``) Time to sleep when we caught error accepting connection, mostly error is some resource shortage (usually EMFILE or ENFILE), so repeating after some short timeout makes sense (chances that some connection freed some resources).

 .. opt:: debug-routing